-Short for long-term support.
+Long-term support.
 Versions of software that are intended to last longer than normal.
 Spell out on first use.

 Lucius Fox

 A character from the Batman canon, played by Morgan Freeman in Christopher Nolan's trilogy.
 Lucius Fox is an inventor and runs WayneCorp.
 Because of his defensive hacking skills, we use his name in our company name.